close

 • Most suitable for parts with a large cross-sectional area

-• Greater capacity to process stiff, high durometer materials.
+• Greater capacity to process stiff, high-durometer materials.

 Disadvantages of compression moulding